wwj10/Mini-MedAgent-A-Lightweight-Medical-Diagnosis-Agent-Prototype/README.md

 This project is inspired by medical agent research such as interactive diagnosis, process-level feedback, and experience-based agent evolution.

+Note: This is only a phased achievement of current learning, intended solely for record-keeping.
+Continued improvements and enhancements will be made in the future

 ## 2. Core Idea

 The project implements a simplified Diagnose–Grade–Evolve loop: